Step-by-Step Due Diligence

 Objective: Monitor for signs of HLP issues arising, establish an HLP case management process, respond to and refer HLP cases.

-The project team should determine the appropriate level of community engagement by considering the availability of documentation, accessibility of community members, sensitivity of land issues, and whether the intervention is for emergency assistance or a durable solution.”
+The project team should determine the appropriate level of community engagement by considering the availability of documentation, accessibility of community members, sensitivity of land issues, and whether the intervention is for emergency assistance or a durable solution.

-National
+National Bodies

-State Local
+State & Local Bodies

 International Community